geospace-code/matlab-stdlib/Readme_java.md

 To
-[revert back to the factory JRE](https://www.mathworks.com/help/matlab/ref/matlab_jenv.html) if Matlab can't start or has problems, from system Terminal do:
+[revert back to the factory JRE](https://www.mathworks.com/help/matlab/ref/matlab_jenv.html) if Matlab can't start or has problems, from system Terminal (not within Matlab):

 ```sh
 matlab_jenv factory